Optimization via a Control-Centric Framework: Mathematical Background

 \subsection{Stationarity Vector}

-The central object in our framework is the stationarity vector $\mathbf{S}(\mathbf{z}) \in \mathbb{R}^n$, which encodes the stationarity conditions of the optimization problem at hand.
-The form of $\mathbf{S}$ depends on the problem addressed (unconstrained, constrained, minimax, or GNE), where the vector $\mathbf{z} \in \mathbb{R}^n$ encodes the relevant variables which can be both the primal and dual variables and the dimension $n$ varies depending to the problem addressed.
+The central object in our framework is the stationarity vector $\mathbf{S}\colon\mathbb{R}^N\to\mathbb{R}^N$, which encodes the stationarity conditions of the optimization problem at hand.
+The argument $\mathbf{z}\in\mathbb{R}^N$ stacks all relevant variables, primal and dual, and the dimension $N$ varies depending on the problem class (unconstrained, constrained, minimax, or GNE), as specialized in Sections~\ref{sec:constrained}--\ref{sec:gne}.
 The unifying principle is that $\mathbf{S}(\mathbf{z}^\star)=\mathbf{0}$ at any stationary point $\mathbf{z}^\star$.

 \begin{exmp}[Stationarity in Unconstrained Optimization] For the unconstrained minimization problem $\min_{\mathbf{x}} J(\mathbf{x})$, the stationarity vector reduces to the gradient, $\mathbf{S}(\mathbf{z}) = \nabla J(\mathbf{x})$, where $\mathbf{z} = \mathbf{x}$.
 Hence, we consider the quadratic Lyapunov candidate